dharple/detox/BUILD.md

 make dist-zip
 ```

-6. Create a new release on GitHub, using the rendered contents of the
+6. Create a new release on GitHub, using the raw contents of the CHANGELOG, and
-   CHANGELOG, and attaching the release files.
+   attaching the release files.
 7. Create a new release on Sourceforge, using the same items.
 In the project,
    click on Files, then the `detox` folder.
 Click on Add Folder, add a version
    folder, then click in to it.
 Add files to the folder.